M-Khairy-B/Wuzzuf-Task/README.md

 - **Search Jobs Screen**: Shows search results and handles query strings for search.
 - **Job Details Screen**: Provides detailed information about a specific job.
 - **Skill Details Screen**: Displays information about skills related to a job.

+## Project Setup

+### Prerequisites

+- Node.js and npm installed on your local machine.

+### Installation
+- npm install
+- npm run dev

+This README provides a comprehensive overview of your project, setup instructions.
+Adjust the content based on any additional features or changes in your project.